GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Printers_1_1HDF5MasterBufferT.md

 ---
-title: 'class Gambit::Printers::HDF5MasterBufferT'
+title: "class Gambit::Printers::HDF5MasterBufferT"
-description: 'Class to manage a set of buffers for a single output type. '
+description: "Class to manage a set of buffers for a single output type. "

 ---

-# Gambit::Printers::HDF5MasterBufferT
+# class Gambit::Printers::HDF5MasterBufferT